ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crdpwa-v4-host.md

 To build for the web, use `ionic build --engine=browser --prod`.
 This will build the application into the `www/` folder.
 It will also not include `cordova.js` since that is not available on the web, and it will minify the source.

+**Note:** `--engine=browser` is technically the default and does not need to be specified if you do not want to.
+I like to be explicit, however.

 Since this is something that will be done often, and I suggest adding it as a script in your `package.json` file.
 Here is my full set of scripts for this project: